Neutral / cushion / high arch

 Phylon is the technology that’s used for the midsole unit of the Nike Flyknit Racer.
 This compound runs the entire length of the shoe, aiming to cushion the whole foot-pad at all times.
 It’s made to be springy and flexible yet also durable and stable.

 A Zoom Air unit is placed in the forefoot section of the platform.
 This plastic cassette has compressed air in its hollow space.
 It serves as an extra layer of cushioning, giving additional oomph to the performance.
+This material is also used in some popular Nike running shoes like the Nike Pegasus 35 and Nike Vomero 14.

 An insole adds a bit more cushioning for the underfoot.
 The support given by this add-on is subtle, but it removes the unsavory feeling of standing on the relatively firm shoe-last.
 It can be detached or replaced with a new one if the wearer wants to do so.